-If you’ve ever wondered how to create a blog, you’re in luck because that’s exactly what I’m going to show you today.
+If you’ve ever wondered how to start a blog, you’re in luck because that’s exactly what I’m going to show you today.

 I will walk you through the whole process in a moment, but first, let me tell you my story…

-3 years ago, I didn’t know the slightest thing about making a blog.
-Greatly excited by the prospect of making a blog of my own, I went ahead to register my first domain name.
+4 years ago, I didn’t know the slightest thing about creating a blog.
+Greatly excited by the prospect of starting a blog of my own, I went ahead to register my first domain name.

 Then, I became confused.
 I didn’t know what to do next.
-I struggled for 18 days, invested time and energy to understand the new “blog,” checking Google for stuff like “how to start your own blog” without grasping anything.
+I struggled for 18 days, invested time and energy to understand the new “blog,” checking Google for stuff like “how to create blog” without grasping anything.

 Everything I found seemed technical.
 I got frustrated.

 In despair, I abandoned the new domain name for… 6 months.

 Then, I went back to it, having eventually learnt that I needed not just a domain name but also a hosting account to open a blog.

 So… I started my first blog, and struggled with each step because I had no one to guide me.
 You can set up a blog in 20 minutes, but it took me 6 months the first time out.

 Over the years, I’ve learnt a lot about blogging and I’ve set up many successful blogs for myself.
 I’ve also showed thousands of people how to create a blog of their own, by themselves.
 I know what best practices to use and the mistakes to avoid.

 I want to help you avoid all the pains I endured.

 “Experience is a hard master, but fools will have no other.”

 So, learn from history, not experience.
-I’ll tell you how to make a successful blog, so you can forget everything else.
+I’ll tell you how to make a blog that’ll succeed, so you can forget everything else.

 Just follow the simple steps below, and your blog could be ready in 20 minutes.